vachalet/tutorials/aquarians/aqua_turn_8.md

 "Firewalls" typically serve as borders.
 Firewalls can't be crossed.

+## Topares:

-## Topares: meeting 2 neighbors, "Halbe Linge" and "Trolle, einige Steine tragend".
+Meeting 2 neighbors, "Halbe Linge" and "Trolle, einige Steine tragend".
 Both could work together.
 Sending a message to the troll.
 Interesting partner for an Aquarian (mining, quarrying, construction and solid front line)!